Camping with HATs

 Most camping trips are to state parks or similar campgrounds where the sites must be reserved in advance and paid for by the organizer.
-This can be $200 to $300.
+This can be up to $300.
 Other costs include firewood.
-We split this cost among all campers and collect money from everyone who camps for either one or both nights.
-The cost is usually $10 to $15 per person for the weekend.
-We usually collect money on Saturday evening.
-Sometimes people don't get the message, so please seek out the organizer and ask how much you owe.
+We split this cost among all campers by charging in advance from everyone who camps for either one or both nights.

-We occasionally go to campgrounds where we pay individually and it is the campers responsibility to take care of the payment.
-Check the event description (you did read it all, didn't you?) or ask the organiser what to do for the specific trip.
+Check the event description (you did read it all, didn't you?) or ask the organizer what to do for the specific trip.
 Please help HATs maintain our good relationship with campgrounds by paying at the earliest opportunity.

 Read the event page for specifics for the trip.

-Camping at state run parks usually means staying in numbered sites.
-The site numbers will usually be listed on the event page and/or in the comments.
+Camping usually means staying in numbered sites.
+The numbers will be posted to the event page and/or in the comments.
 Or tell the park the organizers name.
 When you arrive at the park, check in at the headquarters and pay the personal entry fee and the excess vehicle fee if asked to.
 Make sure to note your license plate number for the check in.
-Take a photo of the plate or note it in your personal entry in your contacts.

 Drive to the campground and set up in the site your camp.

-Parking is often crowded at camp, and parking off the driveway is never allowed at parks and can result in a fine.
-If you can't find parking at your site, set up camp and move the car to the overflow parking.
-The organizer usually knows where the overflow area is.
+Parking is often crowded at camp.
+Parking off the driveway is never allowed at parks and can result in a fine.
+If you can't find parking at your assigned site, set up camp and move the car to the overflow parking.
+The organizer knows where the overflow area is.

 Arriving after hours

-Electronic gates will close automatically.
-A manual gate with a lock must be closed by hand before proceeding to camp.
-There is usually someone up around the fire in one of the listed site who can tell you that you are in the right place.
-If it is late, please try to be quiet as as a courtesy to the other campers.
-You will need to visit the park office first thing in the morning to register.
+Visit the park office first thing in the morning to register.
 Make sure to note your license plate number.
 Park offices open at 8:00 AM or 8:30 AM.
-Since we often start hiking at 9:00 AM, arrive at the park office early so you don't get held up by a long line.
+Since we often start hiking at 9:00 AM, arrive at the park office early so you don't get held up in the line.

-While this isn't Burning Man, people often bring something to share with their fellow hikers.
+While this isn't Burning Man, people often bring something to share with fellow hikers.

 It may be home-made food, store bought snacks, drinks or whatever is your favorite.
 Music making, firewood or some other personal contribution all add to the camaraderie.
-Sharing something personal is an easy way to make yourself feel like a member of the group.
+Sharing something personal is an easy way to introduce yourself and feel like a member of the group.